 Rallying 63 agency heads, representing 240,000 federal employees, to purchase 100% post-consumer recycled paper as part of the Federal Green Challenge.
 100% recycled paper sold in the Pacific Rim to date has saved $32,400 taxpayer dollars.

 Adaptively reusing and relocating to the historic 50 United Nations Plaza, a renovated and seismically upgraded building in San Francisco’s Civic Center.
-This workplace transformation will:
+This workplace transformation:

 - Reduced our space usage by 33%

-- Increase mobility and collaboration with a fully open space plan and optimized space standards
+- Increased mobility and collaboration with a fully open space plan and optimized space standards

-- Achieve LEED® Platinum status with natural ventilation and increased daylighting
+- Achieved LEED® Platinum status with natural ventilation and increased daylighting

 - Partially re-used existing furniture inventory

-- Field test an Occupant Engagement Program for change management
+- Field tested an Occupant Engagement Program for change management

 Initiating a Plugload Pilot study to evaluate timer power strips for copiers, kitchenettes and other common areas.